WELLNESS EDIT | No. 08 |

-In a landmark randomized, double-blind placebo-controlled trial of high-risk patients, 500 mg niacinamide twice daily (1,000 mg/day) for 12 months reduced the rate of new non-melanoma skin cancers by 23% compared to placebo.
-New England Journal of Medicine
+In a landmark randomized, double-blind, placebo-controlled trial involving high-risk patients, researchers found that 500 mg of niacinamide taken twice daily (1,000 mg per day) for 12 months reduced the rate of new non-melanoma skin cancers by 23% compared with placebo.

-A 2022 update reported that the trial also showed a reduction in new actinic keratoses (precancerous spots), and participants tolerated the treatment well.
+A 2022 follow-up review also reported a reduction in new actinic keratoses (precancerous skin lesions), with participants generally tolerating the treatment well.

-A broader recent review analyzed five trials involving 552 patients and found that nicotinamide reduced the incidence of new skin cancers by approximately 50% in certain settings.
-However, due to study differences and indirect comparisons, researchers rated this as moderate-quality evidence for basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+A broader review analyzing five clinical trials involving 552 patients found that nicotinamide reduced the incidence of new skin cancers in certain settings.
+However, due to differences between studies, researchers rated the evidence as moderate quality for basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).

-The strongest evidence supports its use in people with a history of skin cancers or extensive UV damage.
+The strongest evidence currently supports its use in people with a history of non-melanoma skin cancers or significant cumulative sun damage.

 Who Might Benefit Most from Niacinamide?

-If your skin has had significant sun exposure (especially during summer), you have had sun-damage accumulation, or you have a history of skin lesions or non-melanoma skin cancers, then niacinamide at 500 mg twice daily may offer an additional preventive layer (in addition to sunscreen, protective clothing, shade) for non-melanoma skin cancers.
+If you have had significant sun exposure, substantial cumulative sun damage, or a history of skin lesions or non-melanoma skin cancers, niacinamide at 500 mg twice daily may offer an additional layer of protection alongside sunscreen, protective clothing, and seeking shade.

-- Niacinamide is much better tolerated than nicotinic acid (niacin) which commonly causes flushing and other side-effects.
-Harvard Health
+Niacinamide is generally better tolerated than nicotinic acid (niacin), which commonly causes flushing and other side effects.

 Major Differences & Benefits of Niacin (Nicotinic Acid), Niacinamide (Nicotinamide), and NAD+ (Nicotinamide Adenine Dinucleotide)